SystemsApproach/ops/preface.rst

 One way to read this book is as a guided tour of the open source landscape for cloud control and management.
-And in that spirit, we do not attempt to replicate the fantastic documentation those projects already offer.
-Our goal is to explain how the various puzzle pieces fit together to build a coherent whole, which in some cases involves using only a subset of a given component's available feature set.
+And in that spirit, we do not replicate the fantastic documentation those projects already provide.
+Our goal is to explain how the various puzzle pieces fit together to build an end-to-end.
 We include links to project-specific documentation, which often includes tutorials that we encourage you to try.

 Acknowledgements
 ------------------